01 – In Australia, Bob Hawke becomes ACTU president.

 05 – Austrian racing driver Jochen Rindt dies in a crash in a qualifying race before the Italian Grand Prix.

-06 – Palestinian guerrillas hijack four passenger jets in Western Europe in the first major act of Middle Eastern terrorism.
-A Swissair DC-8 and a Trans-World 707 are forced to fly to Jordan, a Pan-Am Jumbo is blown up in Cairo and an El Al 707 hijacking fails after a terrorist is shot dead.
+06 – Guerillas from the Popular Front for the Liberation of Palestine (PFLP) hijack four New York-bound passenger jets in Western Europe in the first major act of Middle Eastern terrorism.
+A Swissair DC-8 and a TWA 707 are forced to fly to Jordan, a Pan Am Jumbo is blown up in Cairo and an El Al 707 hijacking fails after a terrorist is shot dead.

 08 – Legislation is introduced to carry Federal armed guards on overseas flights by US airlines.